 - Add the carrots and raisins and stir until just combined

 - Fill each cup in the pan to about ½ full.
-Add about a tsp of cream cheese (depending on your preference), add another dollop of muffin batter so the cup is about ¾ full.
+Add about a teaspoon of cream cheese (depending on your preference), add another dollop of muffin batter so the cup is about ¾ full.

 - Bake for about 15-17 minutes, or until a toothpick inserted into the center of a muffin comes out clean.